skypjack/entt/docs/md/entity.md

 Fortunately, these are also very common cases if not the most common ones.<br/>
 It allows to increase performance on a greater number of component combinations.

-Two nested groups are such that they own at least one componet type and the list of component types involved by one of them is contained entirely in that of the other.
+Two nested groups are such that they own at least one component type and the list of component types involved by one of them is contained entirely in that of the other.
 More specifically, this applies independently to all component lists used to define a group.<br/>